 By the way, did you ever wonder where the name marinara comes from?
-Well, it’s Italian of course.
-It literally means “of the sailor”.
+Well, it's Italian of course.
+It literally means "of the sailor".
 Legend has it that it was born in Italy, Naples to be precise.
-It is said that when fishermen returned from their journeys at sea, their wives would cook up a marinara sauce to accompany their catch.
+When fishermen returned home, their wives would cook marinara sauce.
+The sauce was served with the fish.

 Now, most recipes I have seen for marinara sauce use sugar to cut down on the acidity of the tomatoes.
-Please DON’T do this!
+Please DON'T do this!
+Mine is sugar free marinara sauce.
 Use a touch of red balsamic vinegar instead.
 Why? simple, You will achieve the desired hint of sweetness and also gain an added depth of flavor.
 An Italian chef I once knew gave me this little secret!

+You can eat homemade marinara sauce with everything.
 My quick and easy marinara sauce is super versatile.
 It goes well with most types of pasta, chicken Parmesan, or even as pizza sauce.
-It’s also great with a seafood pasta, shrimp is my favorite.To give this marinara a bit of heat, add a dash of red pepper flakes during the cooking process, if you wish.
-A spicy marinara is referred to as an Arrabiata sauce.
+It's also great with a seafood pasta, shrimp is my favorite.To give this marinara a bit of heat, add a dash of red pepper flakes.
+A spicy marinara sauce is called Arrabiata.
 Yes, a different post will be forthcoming.

-And now for the history lesson: The tomato is believed to be indigenous to the Americas.
+The tomato is believed to be indigenous to the Americas.
 The Spanish explorers transported it to Europe.
-In Europe it soon became known as “poison apple”.
+In Europe it soon became known as "poison apple".
 The reason?
-Well… aristocrats who were eating tomatoes ate out of pewter plates.
+Well, aristocrats who were eating tomatoes ate out of pewter plates.
 The reaction between the pewter which, has a high lead content, and the acid in tomatoes was needless to say, bad chemistry!
-Unfortunately no one made this connection until much later, and this is why the tomato had a bad rap in Europe for a couple of centuries.
+No one made this connection until much later.
+This is why tomatoes had a bad rap in Europe for a couple of centuries.

 Tomatoes are a great source of nutrients and anti oxidants.
 Studies have confirmed that diets that include tomatoes are helpful in reducing the risk of certain cancers.
 Also, studies from Ohio State University have concluded that when tomatoes are consumed with healthy fats such as avocados or olive oil, the body's ability to absorb the cancer fighting nutrients in tomatoes increases dramatically.